-Your personal and educational goals are important to us.
-Student Access Services at Arapahoe Community College (ACC) can partner with you—encouraging and celebrating accessibility, accountability and self-advocacy.
-Let us help motivate and support you toward academic success.
+We can help!
+Your goals are important to us.
+Student Access Services at ACC can partner with you - encouraging and celebrating accessibility, accountability and self-advocacy.
+Let us help motivate and support you on your way to academic success.

 Stop by Student Access Services located in Room M2710 (The Main Building on the Littleton Campus) or call 303.797.5937 to schedule an intake appointment.
 You may print your intake form prior to your scheduled appointment time.

-Prior to the start of classes, students should request support services.
-Services should be requested as early as possible because the time needed for implementation will vary based on the service requested.
+You should request support services before the start of classes.
+Services should be requested as early as possible because the time needed to get everything set up will vary based on what is requested.
 For example, some accommodations require coordination with outside agencies, publishers and other support services.
-All students with test accommodations must schedule a time to take their test in the Testing Center in the Student Access Services Department.
-To do so, please fill out a Test Administration Form and complete the Scheduling Test Accommodation(s) request below.
+All students with test accommodations must schedule a time to take their test in the Testing Center in the Student Access Services department.
+To do so, please fill out a Test Administration Form and complete the Scheduling Test Accommodation(s) form below.

 - SAS Info Flyer (PDF)

 - Request Form for Documentation (PDF)

 - Tips for Successful Communication with your Instructor

 Classroom Accommodation(s) Request:

 - Ergonomic Furniture Request